rnditdev/openpipes.org/doc/Readme.md

     MIDI message in your code.
 For example, the following code will print the received MIDI message to the serial console:

-void ][(uint8_t type, uint8_t channel,
-uint8_t data)

-  Serial][(\"Received MIDI message: type=\");]{.c20
-.c12}

-  Serial

-  Serial

-  Serial

-  Serial

-  Serial

-}

-void

-  // Initialize the serial console

-  Serial

-  // Register the callback function to be executed when a MIDI message is received

-  MIDI
+## MIDI

-5. [Finally, to configure the computer to recognize the Arduino as a MIDI device, you will need to install a USB-MIDI driver on the computer.
+Finally, to configure the computer to recognize the Arduino as a MIDI device, you will need to install a USB-MIDI driver on the
+    computer.
 Most computers will automatically install the necessary drivers when the Arduino is connected, but if this doesn\'t happen, you can download and install the appropriate driver from the Arduino